Geoffrey Schnorr

 Bio

-I’m a Postdoctoral Scholar with the California Policy Lab at UCLA.
-I also work as a Research Data Specialist at the State of California’s Employment Development Department.
+I’m an Assistant Professor of Economics at the U.S. Military Academy at West Point.
 I completed my PhD in Economics at the University of California, Davis in September 2021.

 My primary research interests are related to the design of social insurance and safety net programs.
 I am also interested in the economics of health behaviors.
 My recent work on the US Unemployment Insurance program has been funded by the Washington Center for Equitable Growth, the Bilinski Educational Foundation, and the W.E.
 Upjohn Institute for Employment Research.

-Curriculum Vitae (Updated November 2023)
+Curriculum Vitae (Updated October 2024)

 Fields: Public, Labor, Health